rwieruch/blog_robinwieruch_content/blog/react-router-nested-routes/index.md

 };
 ```

 At this time, when we attempt to click one of these links in our React application, we would get stranded at our No Match Route.
 This tells us that we didn't map these routes (here: `/user/profile` and `/user/account`) to any actual Route components yet.
-Therefore, we will add these two new routes as so called Nested Routes to our `/user` route:
+Therefore, we will add these two new routes as so-called Nested Routes to our `/user` route:

 ```javascript{14-17}
 const App = () => {